Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Results

 \subsection{Evaluation of Standard Datasets}

-We reproduce the current time-series forecasting models in our above-mentioned evaluation settings, where we conduct fair and extensive hyperparameter tuning, including tuning the lookback window.
-Unless stated otherwise, all results are averaged over 5 different random seeds. \Cref{tab:Standard Datasets Average Results} presents the results averaged across forecasting horizons 96, 192, 336, and 720 for the standard datasets.
-Detailed values for each individual horizon and standard-deviations are provided in the appendix.
+We reproduce existing time-series forecasting models under our evaluation setup, performing extensive hyperparameter tuning (including lookback window) and averaging results over five random seeds.
+Reported scores in \Cref{tab:standard_mse} are averaged across horizons 96, 192, 336, and 720.

-PatchTST remains the state-of-the-art for time-series forecasting.
-In 3 out of 7 datasets, the standard channel-independent version of PatchTST achieves the best performance.
-For three other datasets, this version ranks second or third.
-Its performance is not among the top three only on the Weather dataset, which may be attributed to the relatively stronger inter-channel dependencies in this dataset, as indicated by Granger causality.
-The average rank of PatchTST across all datasets is 2.14 showing a significant gap of 0.57 compared to the second-best model, the channel-independent version of TSMixer.
+PatchTST remains the state-of-the-art model in our fair evaluation.
+Its CI variant achieves the best performance on three of seven datasets and ranks second or third on another three.
+Only on the Weather dataset does it fall outside the top three, likely due to stronger inter-channel dependencies indicated by Granger causality.
+Overall, PatchTST attains an average rank of 2.14, a notable margin (0.57) ahead of the second-best model, CI TSMixer.
+Linear models continue to perform competitively.
+DLinear, for instance, achieves an average rank of 5.43 out of 10 across the six standard datasets and ranks second on ETTh1, slightly behind PatchTST.

-Linear models, meanwhile, remain competitive with recent forecasting approaches.
-The performance of DLinear on the standard datasets is comparable to more recent models.
-Across the 6 datasets, it achieves an average rank of 5.43 out of 10.
-Notably, on ETTh1, it ranks second, trailing PatchTST by only a small margin.